top of page

 A Challenge to Orbán’s Authority

-The backdrop to this event is Prime Minister Viktor Orbán’s controversial "child protection" law, enacted in March to restrict LGBTQ+ expression, especially through public events.
-He described the parade as "repulsive and shameful", blaming "Brussels" and opposition forces for orchestrating it.
-Orbán’s rhetoric heightened tensions, but failed to stem the march.
+The backdrop to this event is Prime Minister Viktor Orbán’s controversial "child protection" law, enacted in March to restrict LGBTQ+ expression, particularly through public events.
+He described the parade as "repulsive and shameful," blaming "Brussels" and opposition forces for orchestrating it.
+Orbán’s rhetoric heightened tensions but failed to stem the march.

-Meanwhile, Mayor Karácsony framed the Pride as a capital-wide defense:
+Mayor Karácsony framed the Pride as a capital-wide defense.
+He stated:

-His message resonated: far beyond LGBTQ rights, the march became a clarion call for democracy, one echoed by the presence of over 70 MEPs, senior EU figures, and international activists.
+His message resonated.
+Far beyond LGBTQ+ rights, the march became a clarion call for democracy, echoed by the presence of over 70 MEPs, senior EU figures, and international activists.

 Peaceful and Powerful